phhu/revive-functions/README.md

 * `options` is an object with three keys:
   * `functions` is an object containing key value pairs of function names and function bodies.
 Defaults to `{}`.
 It can be useful to pass selected functions from libraries such as Ramda, lodash/fp, or date-fns.
   * `getFunctionTag` is a function which, given a function name (e.g. `myfunc`), returns a function tag (e.g. `$myfunc`).
 Defaults to `name=>"$"+name`, i.e. using "$" as a function tag.
-  * `stringifyFirst`: for `reviveFunctionsInObject` and `reviveFunctionsInObjectCurried`, allows explicit determination of whether to run `JSON.stringify` on the input value, before passing to `JSON.parse`.
+  * `stringifyFirst`: Boolean.
+For `reviveFunctionsInObject` and `reviveFunctionsInObjectCurried`, allows explicit determination of whether to run `JSON.stringify` on the input value, before passing to `JSON.parse`.
 Defaults to `undefined`, meaning this is done on objects only.
+  * `bindDataToFunction` (boolean, default false).
+Set to true to have `data` bound to functions, so that it can be referred to as `this` (in non-arrow functions only).
+  * `callFunctionsReturnedWithData` (boolean, default true).
+Set to false to NOT use currying with the data argument: i.e. if the function call returns a function, the latter will not be called with the data.
+Useful if you want to return functions from the reviver without having to use currying.

 * `data` an optional Javascript value to be passed as a curried last argument to `functions`
 * `jsonLikeObject` is a JSON-like Javascript structure, or a string containing valid JSON, in which objects containing function specifications like `{$functionname: [param1, param2, ...]}` will be substituted with the result of calling the function with the specified parameters (and, optionally, the data object, applied as a last, curried argument).
 If only one parameter is needed, the array can be omitted (e.g. `{$functionname: param1}`).
 Parameters can be generated recursively, from nested function calls (see examples below).
 The whole JSON-like tree is parsed.
 Items which are not recognised as function specifications are passed through unchanged, as per normal `JSON.parse` behaviour.
 * `jsonString` is a string as would normally be passed to `JSON.parse`

+Return values are as per `JSON.parse`: generally Javascript data structures, typically objects or arrays.
+These could be equivalent to valid JSON, but could also include regular JS objects (such as Dates or functions), where these are returned by the `functions` supplied.

 ## Examples

-EXAMPLE 1: Use `reviveFunctions` directly with JSON.parse:
+EXAMPLE 1: Use `reviveFunctions` directly with `JSON.parse` (without a data argument):
 ```js
 import { reviveFunctions } from 'revive-functions'